Reading Company

-The Reading Company (/ˈrɛdɪŋ/ RED-ing) was a Philadelphia-headquartered railroad that provided passenger and commercial rail transport in eastern Pennsylvania and neighboring states that operated from 1924 until its acquisition by Conrail in 1976.
+The Reading Company (/ˈrɛdɪŋ/ RED-ing) was a Philadelphia-headquartered railroad that provided passenger and freight transport in eastern Pennsylvania and neighboring states from 1924 until its acquisition by Conrail in 1976.

-Commonly called the Reading Railroad, and logotyped as Reading Lines, the Reading Company was a railroad holding company for the majority of its existence and was a single railroad during its later years.
+Commonly called the Reading Railroad and logotyped as Reading Lines, the Reading Company was a railroad holding company for most of its existence, and a single railroad in its later years.
 It operated service as Reading Railway System and was a successor to the Philadelphia and Reading Railway Company, founded in 1833.

-Until the decline in anthracite loadings in the Coal Region after World War II, it was one of the most prosperous corporations in the United States.
+Until the decline in anthracite shipments from the Coal Region in Northeastern Pennsylvania following World War II, it was one of the most prosperous corporations in the United States.
+Enactment of the federally-funded Interstate Highway System in 1956 led to competition from the modern trucking industry.
+They used the Interstates for short-distance transportation of goods, which compounded the company's competition for freight business, forcing it into bankruptcy in 1971.

-Competition with the modern trucking industry that used the Interstate Highway System for short-distance transportation of goods, also known as short hauls, compounded the company's problems, forcing it into bankruptcy in 1971.
-After its railroad operations were merged into Conrail in 1976, the remainder of the corporation was renamed Reading International.
+In 1976, its railroad operations were spun off and merged into Conrail while the remainder of the corporation was renamed Reading International.